datagrovecr/DGCR_Blog/blogPosts/october17th.md

 ```

-I learned that there are different tipes of menus that Vitepress offer to the developer, in my case I use a menu with different page with this code in the `.vitepress\theme\config.js` file:
+I learned that there are different types of menus that Vitepress offers to the developer, in my case I used this menu that allows navigation to different pages when you put this code in the `.vitepress\theme\config.js` file:
 ```
 import { defineConfig } from 'vitepress'